metagenomics/submg/README.md

 ## The Config File
 A lot of (meta)data is required for a submission.
 To use subMG, you need to provide metadata and the locations of your files in a YAML document.
 Which information is required depends on the type of your submission.
 You can use the `submg-cli makecfg` command to create a template for your config file.
 It will contain only the fields necessary for your specific submission, along with explanations and examples.
 Additionally, the `examples` directory contains examples of config files and the associated data.
 If you are unsure of how to fill out certain fields, please feel free to ask on the [GitHub discussions page](https://github.com/metagenomics/submg/discussions) of this project.

+Relative paths in the YAML configuration are resolved relative to the directory containing the YAML file, rather than relative to the directory from which the command is run.
+Paths in the `MAG_METADATA_FILE` table are resolved relative to the directory containing that table.
+Use absolute paths if you want to avoid ambiguity, especially when running subMG from a different working directory.

 ## Submission Modes
 Not all combinations of items can be submitted to ENA.
 For example, it is not possible to submit only samples and a co-assembly without also submitting the corresponding reads.
 The figure below illustrates all possible combinations:
 <picture>